 Follow-ups can happen during performance reviews (annual and otherwise), but they don’t have to be limited to those times.
 Setting up a quick time to review where things stand and revise the plan if necessary can be just as effective.

-Pitfalls to Avoid With a Career Development Plan
+Pitfalls to Avoid With Crafting a Plan

 - Avoid making promises.
-Helping employees with their career development plan doesn’t translate to any sort of guarantee.
+Helping employees with their plan doesn’t translate to any sort of guarantee.
 You need to be clear that you’re happy to help but can’t make any promises about the outcome.
 People change, companies steer in new directions — there’s too much internal and external uncertainty to guarantee anything.

 - Don’t end up executing the plan.
 In this scenario, you’re Gandalf and the employees are hobbits.
 You’re the guide.
 You can help them move in the right direction and give them support.
 But your job stops there.
 Ultimately, it’s up to your employees to follow through on the plan.